ironman-tetsuo/Whole_genome_resequencing_of_Large_yellow_croaker/README.md

 - [run_variant-calling.sh](./run_variant-calling.sh)

 ### Generation of PED/MAP file
 For creating a PED/MAP file from VCF file, use the following commands.
-PED/MAP file is required for PLINK `plink --double-id --allow-extra-chr --vcf All.vcf.gz --recode --out All`
+PED/MAP file is required for PLINK.
+`plink --double-id --allow-extra-chr --vcf All.vcf.gz --recode --out All`
 `plink --allow-extra-chr  --file All --make-bed  --out All --double-id`